abhishruti/text_extract_with_textract/README.md

 Extraction of text with Python Textract
 Since, the text after processing from Textract comes in binary format, We process the text,

-Extracted text:
-   a: Medakit           COVID-19 RAPID TEST  BECAUSE YOUR LIFE MATTERS  RESULTS IN 15 MINUTES 0c

 >>text=text[1:]
 >>